CPHS/OPHS Glossary of Terms

 information:

-Health information means any information, whether oral or recorded
+Health information means any information, whether oral or recorded in

-of any individual, the provision of health care to an individual,
+the provision of health care to an individual, or the past, present,

-or the past, present, or future payment for the provision of health
+or future payment for the provision of health care to an individual.

 Individually identifiable health information is information that is a subset of health information, including demographic information collected from an individual, and is created or received by a health care provider, health plan, employer, or health care clearinghouse; and relates to the past, present, or future physical or mental health or condition of an individual; the provision of health care to an individual; or the past, present, or future payment for the provision of health care to an individual; and that identifies the individual; or with respect to which there is a reasonable basis to believe the information can be used to identify the individual.